srxg/lc-3_vm/Assembly_LC3.md

 Trap Routines are not defined by *how* they must be implemented, but by what they are supposed to do.
 In our case, when a trap code is invoked, we will call a C function.
 When finished, execution will return to the instructions.

+"Even though the trap routines can be written in assembly and this is what a physical LC-3 computer would do, it isn’t the best fit for a VM.
+Instead of writing our own primitive I/O routines, we can take advantage of the ones available on our OS.
+This will make the VM run better on our computers, simplify the code, and provide a higher level of abstraction for portability."

+## Loading Programs...
+How do instructions get into memory in the first place?
+Assembly -> Machine Code results in a file containing an array of instructions and data.
+So, load it in by copying the contents right into an address in memory.

+**The first 16 bits of the program file specify the address in memory where the program should start** This address is called the **origin**

+This MUST be read first, after which the rest of the data can be read from the file into memory starting at the origin address.